 “THAT”S ENOUGH!”
 Something snapped:

 I started eating healthier.
-I quit caffeine and alcohol for a while, and began daily meditation.
-This resulted in a 35-pound weight loss.
+I quit caffeine and alcohol for a while, began daily meditation and lost about 35 pounds.

 And Guess what, that good karma started coming back…

-I bought a new ride and moved outta Mama’s into my own crib.
+I bought a new ride and moved outta Mom’s (She was happy as I was!)